mathisbukowski/Arcade/doc/arcade/SDLFontManager.md

 **class SDLFontManager : public IFontManager**

-    This class is used to create a font manager using the SDL2 library It inherits from the IFontManager interface
+    This class is used to manage fonts using the SDL2 library It inherits from the IFontManager interface